Best Things to Eat at Granville Island Public Market (Full Guide)

 • Beadworks: Create your own jewelry after choosing your favorite beads.
 They even offer beading classes.
 (Currently suspended due to covid.
 Check out their website for updates.)

-• Granville Island Hat Shop: One of my favorite stores in Leavenworth, Washington, is a hat shop.
-This shop features tons of different styles of hats.
+• Granville Island Hat Shop: This shop features tons of different styles of hats.
 There’s just something so fun about going in and trying on different hats and trying on a new persona.

 • Granville Island Soap Gallery: This is a fun place to pick out souvenirs.
 Soaps are small and easy to pack home.
 (They’re also great stocking stuffers.)
 They have some really beautiful bath bombs that look like a dessert!